whoami

 1. Prepare your storage provider credentials:

-Option C: GitHub
+Option A: GitHub

 • Private Repository: Create a private repository (named gn, or anything you like) to hold your notes.

-Option D: Dropbox
+Option D: The Good Cloud

 🔒 Privacy: Credentials are saved into ~/gn/gn.conf with chmod 600 permissions - only your local user can read the file.